AREA OF EXPERTISE

 Tasks of designers and engineers

 The risk reduction methods has to be fulfilled by designers in a fixed order.
-This legally prescribed sequence can be found both in the Machinery Directive as well as in the EN ISO 12100.
+This legally prescribed sequence can be found in the Machinery Directive and Machinery Regulation as well as in EN ISO 12100.
 CENELEC Guide 32 offers corresponding information for products according to the Low Voltage Directive.
 The different documents only differ in terminology:

 Common mistakes in practice